 We talked about how paleontologists use brushes to clean off bones they find in order to protect them.

-This fun creative art project is more than art – it’s an exploration in spatial awareness, fine motor skills, natural and earth since and history and sense of time.
+This fun creative art project is more than art – it’s an exploration of spatial awareness, fine motor skills, natural and earth since and history and sense of time.

 Rock Letters

-We used our Rock Letters for free play and creating words with the I Can Read book “Go Away”.
+Incorporate literacy activities using Rock Letters for free play and creating words with a dinosaur book.
+We used the I Can Read Book from Experience Curriculum, “Go Away”.

 More Dinosaur Activities